ppbpdx/digi/README.md

 To make this easy for projects and to give you some visibility into the process we have adopted a simple github based approach that follows these steps:

- * Clone or create a simple JSON file
+ * Clone and create a simple JSON file for the project
- * Add your details
+ * Edit the file with your project details
- * Submit a pull request with the project JSON file
+ * Submit a pull request with your project JSON file
  * Members will review the project and approve the pull request
  * The map "build" will pick up the new information and you are on the map!